• Skip to main content

 About The Ingredients

-The recipe is both easy and relatively quick to make and won’t cost you a tiny fortune.
+The recipe for this yogurt chocolate cake is both easy and relatively quick to make and won’t cost you a tiny fortune.
 All of the ingredients we have chosen for this chocolate cake recipe with Greek yogurt blends together beautifully to make the EASIEST Christmas cake recipe.

 • Dark Chocolate: We have chosen to use real dark chocolate, rather than just cocoa powder.
 The dark chocolate adds richness to your cake and a chocolaty flavor that cocoa powder simply cannot match on its own.
 Of course, there is still cocoa powder present to add even more chocolate-flavor and help balance out the cake texture.